 Our annuals are not only wonderful to look at, but can also tackle pests when they are bothering your plants.
 A few examples:

-Carrots and spring onions: carrot fly find their prey by smell, detecting carrot foliage a mile off.
-Plant pungent spring onions alongside, though, and their smell confuses the flies completely.
+- carrots and spring onions: carrot flies find their prey by smell, detecting carrot foliage a mile off.
+Plant pungent spring onions alongside, though, and their smell confuses the flies completely;

-Roses and garlic: a forest of garlic planted with roses produces essential oils the rose draws up into its system, making it taste revolting to aphids.
+- roses and garlic: a forest of garlic planted with roses produces essential oils that the rose absorbs into its system, making it taste revolting to aphids;

-Broad beans and nasturtiums: blackflies enjoy nasturtiums even more than broad bean shoots – so plant these annual flowers with beans and the flies abandon your veg for them.
+- broad beans and nasturtiums: blackflies enjoy nasturtiums even more than broad bean shoots – so plant these annual flowers and the flies abandon your veg for them;

-Tomatoes and French marigolds (Tagetes): Another strongly-scented plant, whitefly hate the smell of French marigolds, so plant with tomatoes to keep them whitefly-free.
+- tomatoes and French marigolds (Tagetes): the French marigold is another strongly-scented plant.
+Whiteflies hate the smell of French marigolds, so plant these with tomatoes to keep them whitefly-free;

-Lettuce and chervil: you'll have lettuce minus the aphids if you grow them alongside a generous row of leafy chervil: some say slugs dislike it, too.
-Both make great salad ingredients.
+- lettuce and chervil: you'll have lettuce minus the aphids if you grow them alongside a generous row of leafy chervil.
+Some say slugs dislike it, too.
+Both lettuce and chervil make great salad ingredients.